 When asked what he expects from the case, Attorney Tamburino explained that he thinks the formal criminal complaint will be the most revealing.
 The formal criminal complaint, Tamburino explains, should reveal the “surrounding facts – the allegations—because a prosecutor could put in the complaint as many facts as he or she wishes.”

-The case will become clearer as time goes on and more details come to surface.
+The case will become clearer as time goes on and more details come to the surface.
 Attorney Tamburino points out that Jayme Closs is only a child and is unlikely to submit to a full questioning by investigators right off the bat.

 To learn more about the case, or to read Attorney Joe Tamburino’s full statements, visit CBS Minnesota online.